nachazo/scryfalldler/README.md

  * then it asks for a set to name to download all the cards of
     * no additional arguments can be added
     * the result is the same as a `php scryfalldler -set <setName>` call
+    * entering no text then pressing `ENTER` ends the process without downloading

 `php scryfalldler -file myDeck.txt`
  * Creates a zip file of card images, the amounts and names of each card to download are listed in the text file, `myDeck.txt`